Amourspirit/OooDev_Tute/docs/tute_ss.rst

 Font Objects
 ============

-A number of OooDev classes have methods to change font properties.
+A number of |odev|_ classes have methods to change font properties.
 :numref:`tute_ss_tbl_props_for_font_objects` shows key properties for Font objects.

 ..